Bechtel vs. Bolivia:Economic Opportunism Exposed

 Yet to this date, in no other publicly noted case has such a powerful multi-national withdrawn from pending litigation as a result of public pressure.

-World Bank and International Monetary Fund, coerce poor countries into privatization arrangements as a condition of most developmental aid.
+International financial institutions, such as the World Bank and International Monetary Fund, coerce poor countries into privatization arrangements as a condition of most developmental aid.
 Corrupt & incompetent government officials negotiate with multi-national corporations behind closed doors, often producing transactions that are detrimental to the developing countries.
 It is only after the natural resources are sold to multi-nationals - which sell the basics of life for a profit - that the affected populations are made aware of these policies.

 In Cochabamba, the people decided to take no more of "economic opportunism" by acting in the spirit of Caesar Chavez, Martin Luther King Jr., & Dr. Ernesto "Che" Guevara de la Serna and they secured their water.
 The local and global campaigns against Bechtel had sent an important message to other multi-nationals who are intent on their "legal" free-market raiding of even the poorest counties, like Bolivia and beyond.

 Most global corporations can manage media relations with great ease.
-When Bechtel and it's associates assumed the risk concerning litigation in Cochabamba, they could only conclude that the cost to the company's
+When Bechtel and it's associates assumed the risk concerning litigation in Cochabamba, they could only conclude that the cost to the company's public reputation outweighed the bankrupting payment they were to require of Bolivia.

 Once again, it was made clear that the economic rules of the game can be modified even in the face of a tsunami-like tide of the free market.
 The people of Cochabamba won their struggle over water with personal courage & a steadfast commitment to the future generations.
 This series of events now emboldens the people of Bolivia as they have won the second and most important final round of the "water revolt".